Using external audio effects

 - Operating System: All

-If you have an external effect device, you can use this to process audio in Live.
+You can use an external effect device to process audio in Live.

 To integrate synths, drum machines or hardware samplers into Live, see Using external hardware (with MIDI).